-Most businesses are abandoning their antiquated paper-based record keeping practices in favor of the convenience and security provided by electronic document management.
+Many businesses are abandoning paper-based record keeping methods in favor of the convenience and security provided by electronic document management.

 After all, a paperless world is simple, efficient, and environmentally friendly.

-As more and more of the information we store is stored digitally, organizing it effectively becomes increasingly difficult.
-This is especially true for businesses who need to keep track of a large number of receipts, contracts, employee files, and more.
+As more of the information we store is stored digitally, organizing it effectively becomes increasingly difficult.
+This is especially true for businesses who need to manage a large number of records.

 In this guide, we’ll explore some of the considerations you’ll need to make when organizing your scanned documents digitally.
-We’ll also provide a step by step roadmap you can follow to set up an electronic filing system that will help your business effectively and securely manage your digital documents.
+We’ll also provide a step by step roadmap you can follow to set up an electronic filing system that will help your business manage your digital documents effectively and securely.

 First up: What is an electronic filing system?